marekjm/diaspy/README.md

 #### Python API for Diaspora (unofficial)

 `diaspy` is a set of modules which form API for D\* social network.
-The API is written in Python 3.x and is not Python 2.x compatible.
+The API is written in Python and should be both 3.x and 2.x compatible.
+Test suite will cause problems when run with 2.x so testing should be done using python3 interpreter.

 Object oriented design of `diaspy` makes it easily reusable by other developers who want to use only part of the API.